shahlaa1212/Backend_MoviesApp_Django/README.md

 </p>

 ## 🎬 Movie Project
-Welcome to the move project specific backend in django! this project Displays all movies smooth, There is a feature to search for a specific movieو
+Welcome to the move project specific backend using Django Ninja - Django REST framework! this project Displays all movies smooth, There is a feature to search for a specific movie

 ## 🛠 Installation